mattppal/blog/src/content/blog/what-is-delta.md

 Delta will automatically generate checkpoint files for good read performance on every 10th commit, e.g. `0000010.json`.

 Checkpoint files save the entire state of the table at a point in time, in native Parquet.
 While this does incur some additional storage, storage is cheap!
 For many, this is well worth it.

-By default, snapshots are saved for [30 days](https://docs.delta.io/latest/delta-batch.html#data-retention), but that's entirely configurable.
-I'd imagine storing all that metadata might get unfeasible at some point for most tables.

 Anywho, Let's take a look (in real-time)!